 Chapter 4 explains why this report is a valuable tool in securing context-driven, high-quality development in the parish and offers recommendations of various ways that this document could be used by each actor in the planning and development process.

-It is intended that this report will become an integral part of the Neighbourhood Plan and be given weight in the planning process.
+It is intended that this report will become an integral part of the Neighbourhood Plan and be given weight in the planning process through a linked design policy.

 Contents